The Misadventures of a Business Traveler in Central America

 Don Juan Canahuati, as most people honorifically called him, had five children all of whom have deep political connections in Honduras.
 Mario, his oldest son, unsuccessfully ran as vice-president twice, but did eventually become ambassador to the USA in 2005.
 Coincidentally, Mr. Juan Canahuati passed away at the age of 80 in 2010.

 Honduras is run by a handful of powerful families who came from Palestine sometime between the end of the 19th century until the early 1940s and 1950s.
 This was one of President Marco Aurelio Soto's (1876-1883) liberal reforms who saw immigration to Central America as a way of developing a culture of capitalism.
 Consequently, today the Palestinian population in Honduras totals close to 250,000, most of whom are Catholic or Christian Orthodox.
 Only a small number of some 6,000 are of the Muslim religion.

 The most powerful families in Honduras are comprised of members born in Palestine or their descendants.
-Surnames like Canahuati, Atala, Facusse, Kattan, Faraj, Bendeck, Barjum, Kafati and Kawas own the vast majority of businesses in Honduras including retail stores, radio stations, manufacturing, hydroelectric plants and infrastructe project development companies.
+Surnames like Canahuati, Atala, Facusse, Kattan, Faraj, Bendeck, Barjum, Kafati and Kawas own most businesses in Honduras including retail stores, radio stations, manufacturing, hydroelectric plants and infrastructure project development companies.

 Go to San Pedro Sula